magesec/projectintegrity/README.md

-# Mege Project Integrity Checker
+# Mage Project Integrity Checker
 ![alt tag](http://magemojo.com/files/editcore.png)

 The Mage Project Integrity Checker checks a magento install for modified core files for Magento Community editions without having to download a base copy to compare it to.
 The comparison files are downloaded directly from this repo as needed by the script.
 The comparison files for Magento 1 versions are also based off of installs that are fully patched.